Alec-DeSouza/RxChange-Java/README.md

 ### Built-In Adapters

-The following adapters are packaged with the RxChange library.
+The following adapters are packaged with the RxChange-Java library.
 Information regarding supported operations can be seen in the table below.

 | Adapter              | Corresponding Data    | Change Operations              | Metadata Available? |